Low staffing levels could lead to problems in nursing homes

 Depending on the circumstances it is possible that a staffing level that is too low could lead to a resident suffering a variety of injuries including:

 In the worst cases death could be the result.

 While such injuries should never occur, when they do, family members of those who are hurt may be able to take legal action.
-When negligence is to blame a personal injury lawsuit could be appropriate.
+When negligence is to blame, contacting a personal injury attorney for help filing a personal injury lawsuit could be appropriate.
 Though such a suit cannot undo the harm that a loved one experienced, the financial compensation received in a successful lawsuit could make it easier to provide proper care to that individual.